Guto Nyth Brân: Nos Galan road race

-The race was created by local Mountain Ash resident Mr. Bernard Baldwin, a PE teacher at Mill Street Secondary school in Pontypridd and a President of the Amateur Athletic Association, in 1958 as a memorial.
+The race was created by Mountain Ash resident Bernard Baldwin, a PE teacher in Pontypridd and a President of the Amateur Athletic Association, in 1958 as a memorial.
 It is run over the course of Guto's first competitive race.
 Each year a mystery runner competes: these have included Lillian Board, Iwan Thomas and Linford Christie.

 The main race starts with a church service at Llanwynno, and then a wreath is laid on Guto's grave in Llanwynno graveyard.
 After lighting a torch, it is carried to the nearby town of Mountain Ash, where the main race takes place.
 The current route consists of three circuits of the town centre, starting in Henry Street and ending in Oxford Street, by the commemorative statue of Guto.

 Traditionally, the race was timed to end at midnight, but in recent times it was rescheduled for the convenience of family entertainment, now concluding at around 21:00.
 This has resulted in a regrowth in size and scale, and now starts with an afternoon of street entertainment, and fun run races for children, concluding with the church service, elite runners' race and presentations.

 Memorial

-A statue of Guto Nyth Brân stands in the centre of Mountain Ash.
+The statue in bronze of Guto Nyth Brân in the centre of Mountain Ash was commissioned by Mid Glamorgan County Council in 1990 and sculpted by Peter Nicholas.